AzureManagedRedis/mcp-amr/infra/README.md

 # Deploying with Azure Developer CLI (azd)

-This guide shows you how to deploy the Redis MCP Server using Azure Developer CLI (`azd`).
+This guide shows you how to deploy the remote MCP Server for Azure Managed Redis using Azure Developer CLI (`azd`).

 ## 🚀 Quick Start